crispamares/eventdatagenerator/README.md

 The only requisite is the [Google App Engine SDK](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)

-If you want to run the app in your machine type after unzipping the sdk:
+If you want to run the app in your machine type after unzipping the SDK:

 ```
 $ python dev_appserver.py eventdatagenerator/